Kaviya-Balamurugan/sws-ai-rag-chatbot/backend/README.md

 # SWS AI RAG Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot built using FastAPI, LangChain, ChromaDB, React, and Ollama.
+A premium Retrieval-Augmented Generation (RAG) chatbot built using FastAPI, LangChain, ChromaDB, React, and Ollama.

 The chatbot answers company-related questions using uploaded PDF documents and displays the source documents used to generate each response.